 A major difficulty related to this investigation was that the Island of Stromboli is characterized by a complex history of place names (i.e., toponyms), and their evolution has been a matter of semantic and ethnographic research, since the XIX century (Asburgo, 1896; Losacco, 1973; Texts S1 and S2).
 For this reason, the full understanding and geographical interpretation of the documents describing past ballistic fallouts was often a complex duty, significantly intertwined with uncertainty quantification guided by expert judgment.
 This was achieved by the authors’ group without following a formal procedure to quantify their judgement but simply through discussion and reaching a group consensus.

 Moreover, our study required a changed approach with respect to the classical problem of reconstructing the detailed footprint of ballistic dispersion of a single explosive event, up to the geographic coordinates of the single greatest clasts (e.g., Bertagnini et al., 1999; Andronico and Pistolesi, 2010; Pistolesi et al., 2008; 2011).
 Our new method to map the areas of ballistic fallout was based on the representation of the area affected through a circular proximal area and up to three circular sectors of variable radius and width.
 Such a statistical approach has the advantage of representing each explosion in terms of a minimum number of scalar parameters: 1 to 4 distances and up to 6 angles.
 Moreover, every scalar estimate was naturally related to an uncertainty range, which was an output of our investigation.
 In addition, these uncertainties enabled us to neglect the variability and multiplicity of explosion sources, and the detailed shape of the directional lobes of ballistic fallout, while tailoring the maps of past events.
-Without following this simplified approach, it would have been impossible to map most of past events, and, ultimately, to collect a sufficient dataset of ballistic fallouts to be used to produce probabilistic hazard assessment maps at Stromboli (see companion manuscript Bevilacqua et al., submitted).
+Without following this simplified approach, it would have been significantly more difficult to map most of past events, and, ultimately, to collect a sufficient dataset of ballistic fallouts to be used to produce probabilistic hazard assessment maps at Stromboli (see companion study Bevilacqua et al., submitted).

 A second novel contribution of our investigation was the quantitative characterization of the areas affected by ballistic fallout generated by major explosions and paroxysms at Stromboli as represented by the simplified maps produced.
 The distinction between these two categories is the traditional way in which the volcanological community described the explosions more intense than the ordinary activity at Stromboli.
 This terminology is rooted in the XIX Century language (e.g., Mercalli, 1883; Riccò 1907; Ponte, 1916; Imbò, 1928), but it was formalized with its modern meaning only from the last decade of XX Century (e.g., Barberi et al., 1993; Rosi et al., 2013; Bevilacqua et al., 2020b).
+In addition, Barberi et al. 1993 suggested a possible further characterization of the paroxysms based on their products, i.e., paroxysms dominated by expulsion of old material and ash, and paroxysms dominated by lava fountains.
+However, this classification was not a clear dichotomy and has not been fully established yet.